matthieus/matthieus.github.com/_posts/2014-01-25-about-focus@will.md

 90 minutes of productive concentration is actually pretty close to my experience with the service.
 This is the kind of concentration I would reach if I have a deadline the next day, except I wouldn't have the deadline.
 For me, this is powerful, very powerful.

-# Is the concentration reached with focus@will the "zone"?
+## Is the concentration reached with focus@will the "zone"?

 I'm not quite sure what the zone is.
 It seems to be one of these words where everybody has a definition of it, but they are never quite the same.
 A bit like "love".
 Some people say they fall in love all the time, others say once in a lifetime.
 Some will say there is no love without passion, others that passion is not the same as love.
 Go figure out.
 And the "zone" is a bit like that.

 Anyway, in my opinion you don't need to be in a particular super efficient state of mind to get work done, you just need concentration.

-# I realize that some days, I'm flying through difficult problems.
+## Some days, I'm flying through difficult problems.
 But the next day can find myself completely stupid in front a very similar challenge.
 Can something like focus@will help me there?

 I think so.
 I realized that even if I'm tired, I quickly forget I'm tired and focus on the task.
 It's the same if something bothers me, it really helps to get your mind off it.

-# What happens if I'm in the middle of work session and get interrupted?
+## What happens if I'm in the middle of work session and get interrupted?

 In theory, you are not supposed to be interrupted.
 That's why there is no pause on the player.
 Basically if you stop the music, that means you stop the session.
 In practice, I just remove my headphone, deal with the interruption and go back to work.
 Now does the music streaming help going back to work?
 I think so, because it makes you more conscious about the fact you are in a work session and you will deal with the interruption as quickly as possible.
 I also get the feeling it helps restoring your context as your brain will associate the music with the train of thought.

-# You are selling that service like you were a focus@will sales, maybe you are?
+## You are selling that service like you were a focus@will sales, maybe you are?

 Nope.
 I don't own any stakes in the company and I don't know anybody there.